Data-Advantage/vibestack/example/launchweek-ai/product-requirements.md

    - Implement simple queue with visibility into progress
    - Start with synchronous processing for MVP

+4. **Document Evolution System**
+   - Begin with key document types only (requirements, marketing)
+   - Implement visual diff highlighting only for major sections
+   - Start with core markdown rendering before adding interactive editing
+   - Use simplified state persistence (local storage + cloud backup)

+5. **Iterative Feedback System**
+   - Start with predefined refinement options rather than fully adaptive suggestions
+   - Implement checkpoint reviews at major milestones only
+   - Begin with a limited set of contextual examples for common scenarios

 ### 7.4 Definition of Done for MVP

 The MVP will be considered complete when: